Ugochukwuodinaka/Supermarket-Store-Branches-Analysis/README.md

 - Highlight opportunities for expansion, relocation, or consolidation of branches based on market demand, competition, and profitability.

-**5. Conclusion:**

-- Summarize key findings, insights, and recommendations from the data analysis project.

-- Emphasize the importance of data-driven decision-making in optimizing supermarket store branch operations and achieving business objectives.

-- Outline potential future research directions and areas for continuous improvement in leveraging data analytics for retail management.

-## About Dataset
+### About Dataset:
-A supermarket is a self-service shop offering a wide variety of food, beverages, and household products, organized into sections.
-This kind of store is larger and has a wider selection than earlier grocery stores but is smaller and more limited in the range of merchandise than a hypermarket or big-box market.
-In everyday U.S. usage, however, "grocery store" is synonymous with supermarket, and is not used to refer to other types of stores that sell groceries.
+The primary dataset used in this analysis is the "Stores.csv" file.
+These dataset was released by [Quantum Analytics](https://www.quantumanalyticsco.org/).
+The Data Dictionary can be viewed or downloaded [here](Stores.csv).
 In the dataset, you’ll get data of different stores of a supermarket company as per their store IDs which for ease have been converted to positive integers.

 **Store ID:** (Index) ID of the particular store.